arshad/vagrant-d8/README.md

     $ git clone https://github.com/arshad/vagrant-d8.git vagrant-SITENAME
     $ cd vagrant-SITENAME

+Replace SITENAME with the name of your site.

 Edit config.json and configure IP, Site name, and Git.
 Then run:

     $ vagrant up